apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Zone Details
 ~~~~~~~~~~~~

-On this page we enter where our dns servers are located.
+On this page, we enter where our DNS servers are located.
 CloudStack distinguishes between internal and public DNS.
 Internal DNS is
 assumed to be capable of resolving internal-only hostnames, such as your
 NFS server’s DNS name.
 Public DNS is provided to the guest VMs to resolve